 Imagine what a safe and accepting environment can do for young people who are uniquely vulnerable each time they speak.
 Think about what non-judgment and unconditional acceptance often does for those who feel alone and misunderstood.
 From a tentative smile, to several steps out of one’s comfort zone, we can tell you that the transformations are incredible.
 This is the magic that happens every year at Friends.

 Friends is a place where young people who stutter and their families come together to provide support, empowerment, and education to one another.
-Our programs provide young people with the skills they need to advocate for themselves, become empowered, and learn to live well with their stuttering.
-Thanks to our generous volunteers and donors, we have touched the lives of thousands of young people who stutter over the last 20 years.
+Our programs provide young people with the skills they need to advocate for themselves, become empowered, be successful in their careers, and learn to live well with their stuttering.
+Friends events provide workshops for children, adolescents, parents and adults who stutter.
+Some topics addressed during our workshops include self-advocacy, self-disclosure, navigating middle school, navigating high school and college, bullying, teasing, successful academic outcomes, successful career outcomes, navigating employment issues, interviewing skills, diversity in the workplace, educating our peers in academic and employment environments.
+Workshops for parents include discussing how best to support your child, advocating for your child, working with schools to ensure academic success, how to talk about stuttering with your child, family, school and extended families.
+Thanks to our generous volunteers and donors, we have touched the lives of thousands of young people who stutter over the last 25 years.

 Real-life changes witnessed at Friends